 Making the switch to artificial turf that's pet-friendly?
 Installing it yourself at home?
 We've created a DIY guide to assist you with your pet turf installation!
-It will help you to install k9 turf with near contractor quality, but with less effort.
+It will help you to install k9 artificial turf with near contractor quality, but with less effort.

 *Note: Manufacturer recommendations are to apply road base under the surface of artificial turf during base preparation.
 For DIY artificial grass installation, most homeowners will work with decomposed granite instead.
 This will provide the best results when installing artificial grass without the need for heavyweight hauling and renting machinery.

 1. Gather your artificial grass installation tools.
 Remove natural grass and soil from the surface prior to laying decomposed granite.
 Use a sod-cutting knife during this process.
 Manufacturers recommend removing approximately 2 in. of soil, however, you may remove less depending on the roots in your space.
 Remove a bit more soil around the perimeter.
 This will help with weed prevention and securing the artificial turf later on in the installation.

 2. Apply a generous amount of weed killer on the surface.
 This will help prevent weeds from popping up on the synthetic grass surface down the line.
 For pet turf installations, we do NOT recommend installing a weed barrier fabric when you install artificial grass for pets.
 Weed barrier is a cloth-like fabric that will trap and hold bacteria; inevitably leading to strong odors over time as pets use the bathroom.

 3. Lay 1 in. of decomposed granite on top of the surface.
 Use a push brush to even out the DG along the area and use a heavy-duty roller to grade the surface.
 Repeat this process two or three times to ensure the area is level.